getredash/website/src/pages/kb/user-guide/alerts/setting-up-an-alert.md

 {% endcallout %}

-To see a list of current Alerts click **Alerts** on the navbar.
+To see a list of current Alerts, click **Alerts** on the navbar.
 By default, they are sorted in reverse chronological order by the **Created At** column.
 You can reorder the list by clicking the column headings.